DataDog/datadog-cdk-constructs/README.md

 });
 ```

 When `addLambdaFunctions` is called, the Datadog CDK construct will grant all your specified lambda functions read access to the given AWS secret.
+This is done through the [AWS ISecret's grantRead function][17].

 ## How it works